 \section{Abstract}

 Much research in electoral control---one of the most studied form of electoral attacks, in which an entity running an election alters the structure of that election to yield a preferred outcome---has focused on giving decision complexity results, e.g., membership in $\P$, $\NP$-completeness, or fixed-parameter tractability.
-Approximation algorithms on the other hand have received little attention in electoral control, despite their prevalence in the study of other forms of electoral attacks, such as manipulation and bribery.
-Early work established some preliminary results with respect to popular voting rules such as plurality, approval, and Condorcet.
-In this paper, we establish for each of the ``standard'' control problems under plurality, approval, and Condorcet, whether they are approximable, and we prove our results in both the weighted and unweighted voter settings.
-For each problem we study under either approval or Condorcet, we show that any approximation algorithm we give is optimal, unless $\P=\NP$.
-Our approximation algorithms leverage the fact that Covering Integer Programs (CIPs) can be approximated within a factor of $O(\log n)$.
-Under plurality, we give an $O(m)$-approximation algorithm, and give as lower bound $\Omega(m^{1/4})$, by using a known lower bound on the Minimum $k$-Union ($\MkU$) problem.
-To our knowledge, this is the first application of $\MkU$ in computational social choice.
-We also generalize our $O(m)$-approximation algorithm to work with respect to an infinite family of voting rules using an axiomatic approach.
-Our work closes a long list of open problems established 18~years ago.
+Approximability on the other hand has received little attention in electoral control, despite its prevalence in the study of other forms of electoral attacks, such as manipulation and bribery.
+Early work established preliminary results about popular voting rules such as plurality, approval, and Condorcet.
+In this paper, we completely determine for each of the ``standard'' control problems under plurality, approval, and Condorcet, whether they are approximable, and we prove our results in both the weighted and unweighted voter settings.